How to rebuild your finances after experiencing financial abuse

 How to identify signs of financial abuse

-Financial abuse can look different for every survivor and occur without any instances of verbal assault or physical violence.
+Financial abuse can look different for every survivor and occur without instances of verbal assault or physical violence.

-If you begin to notice a pattern of withholding financial information or other instances of manipulation, controlling behavior or isolation, that could be a clear sign of abusive behavior.
+If you begin to notice a pattern of withholding financial information or other instances of manipulation, controlling behavior or isolation, that could be a sign of abusive behavior.

 “It’s really about … open communication about money,” Thomas says.
 “Not just talking about it, but seeing bank statements and being able to know what income is brought into the situation, whether it’s a relationship or business.”
 She recommends setting your own boundaries to ensure decisions aren’t made unilaterally by the exploitative party.

-- Checking your credit report.
+- Checking your credit report

-- Taking inventory of all credit in your name.
+- Taking inventory of all credit in your name

-- Reviewing bank statements to see how much debt you owe and to whom.
+- Reviewing bank statements to see how much debt you owe and to whom

 How to rebuild after financial abuse

 Once you’ve done what you can to protect your finances, what comes next?
-The next chapter can feel overwhelming but is ultimately an opportunity for you to lay a strong foundation on which to build the rest of your life.
+The next chapter can feel overwhelming but is ultimately an opportunity for you to lay a strong foundation for the rest of your life.